An Insider’s Guide to Melbourne

 Spend a Day Photographing the Street Art

 Grab your camera and head out for the day in search of new and interesting street art.
-Melbourne’s CBD has lane ways covered head to toe in street art and graffiti, which definitely make for that instagrammable shot.
+Melbourne’s CBD has lane ways covered head to toe in street art and graffiti, which definitely makes for that instagrammable shot.
 Also, if you venture out of the CBD you can really find some masterpieces.
 The tram network in Melbourne is spot on, so take full advantage of it.
-The most the trams can cost you in one day is $8.20, so all in all it could be a really cheap day.
+The most the trams can cost you in one day is 8.20 AUD, so all in all, it could be a really cheap day.
 My favourite suburbs for street art are; Fitzroy, Collingwood, Windsor and Richmond, but most of the inner suburbs will have you stumbling across new and quirky artwork.

 Check Out the Cities Markets

 Melbourne will leave you spoilt for choice when it comes to markets across the city.
 From the permanent markets like South Melbourne Market and Queen Victoria Market.
 All the way to the seasonal Summer & Winter Markets at QV Markets and the famous yearly Night Noodle Market.
 It’s not just mouth watering food you can discover at Melbourne’s markets, oh no, much more in fact.
 You will find; fresh produce, arts and crafts, books, coffee, souvenirs and much more.

 Check out this post on Melbourne’s markets.

 St Kilda Pier’s main purpose is to house the boats which are parked there.
 However, the pier is also home to hundreds of tiny, cute penguins.
 Head down to the pier after sunset and you will be sure to spot a few of the fluffy penguins clambering about the rocks which surround the pier.
 There’s volunteers there every night who can provide you all kinds of Melbourne penguin facts.